-LA has smog and sprawl and very few left turn arrows, but when you get past all that, this city can be pretty palatial.
-After all, we have mountains everywhere, sandy beaches, and that giant blue thing we call the Pacific Ocean.
-Even during the pandemic, our restaurants are taking full advantage - if anything, the city’s patio game is stronger than ever, but some spots have views that take it to the next level.
-Whether you’re trying to get out of the house, or trying to get someone else out of the house, here are 18 restaurants with views that’ll remind you why this city is so great.
+LA has smog, sprawl, and a lack of left-turn arrows, but when you get past all that, this city can be pretty scenic.
+We have mountains everywhere, sandy beaches, and that giant blue thing we call the Pacific Ocean.
+LA’s patio game is strong, but some spots have views that take it to the next level.
+Whether you’re trying to impress a boss, a visiting friend, or you simply want to stare at some cool sh*t for a few hours, here are 22 restaurants with views that’ll remind you why this city is so great.

 Located directly behind Yamashiro overlooking the Hollywood Hills, Kensho is a Japanese bistro/wine bar and one of our favorite restaurants to open in 2019.
-Dinner reservations are currently available Wednesday-Saturday, with special events throughout the week, like Wednesday Wine Night and “Yakitori & Sake Night” on Thursdays and Fridays, where they set up a binchotan grill right on the patio.
+Dinner reservations are currently available Wednesday through Sunday, with special events throughout the week.
 So keep an eye on their Instagram for the latest details, because there’s always something fun happening here.

-Plain and simple, The Old Place is one of our favorite escapes in LA.
-Located up in the Santa Monica Mountains, this historic saloon feels like you’ve truly stepped back in time - or at least onto a Westworld sound stage.
-In quarantine, it’s now operating as a full take-out window Thursday-Sunday, with breakfast and lunch menus available during the weekends.
-So snag a breakfast burrito or steak sandwich, find a seat somewhere on their property, and daydream about running away to the mountains for good.
+The Old Place is one of our favorite escapes in LA.
+Located up in the Santa Monica Mountains, this historic saloon feels like you’ve truly stepped back in timez—or at least onto a sound stage for an old Western shoot.
+Snag a breakfast burrito or steak sandwich, find a seat somewhere on their property, and daydream about running away to the mountains for good.

-If you’re looking for some of the freshest seafood on the Westside, head immediately to Dudley Market.
-This neighborhood seafood restaurant in Venice is located just a block off the boardwalk and now has a new front patio with excellent views of the beach and ocean.
-If eating oysters and fish tacos while staring off into the surf isn’t your ideal dinner setting, we certainly don’t have that in common.
+If you’re looking for some of the freshest seafood on the Westside, head to Dudley Market.
+This neighborhood seafood restaurant in Venice is located just a block off the boardwalk with a front patio looking out on the ocean.
+If eating oysters and fish tacos while staring off into the surf isn’t your ideal dinner setting, we don’t have anything in common.

-There’s a reason, even in a pandemic, that Margot continues to be so popular - it’s one of the best places on the Westside to catch a sunset.
-It’s on the roof of Culver City’s Platform complex, and has excellent views of the adjacent train junction, which gives it a very unique feel.
+There’s a reason that Margot continues to be so popular - it’s one of the best places on the Westside to catch a sunset.
+It’s on the roof of Culver City’s Platform complex, and has excellent views of the adjacent train junction.
 There’s also a wide-ranging menu filled with solid tapas, pasta, and big plates of meat, but you’re really here for the gin and tonics—because they’re fantastic.
 And the sunset, of course.

 If anyone chooses a regular patio over a patio that looks out over the ocean, they are not to be trusted.
 Which is why, when given the opportunity, you should always have Ballast Point Long Beach waiting in your back pocket.
 Sure, most people obviously come here to drink beer, but their food menu is solid in its own right with burgers, fish tacos, flatbreads, and other things that go great with beer.

 It’s pretty baffling that there aren’t more rooftop restaurants in Hollywood, and Mama Shelter continues to cash in on that fact.
 The boutique hotel in the heart of everything has a fantastic rooftop situation with solid food, cinematic-themed cocktails, and 360-degree views of the neighborhood.
-They still don’t accept reservations, so we’d recommend sticking to weeknights when crowds are always much smaller.
+We recommend sticking to weeknights when crowds aren't as chaotic.

 Located on a hilltop overlooking Hollywood, Yamashiro is an LA classic, with views of LA most restaurants only dream about.
 The 100-year-old Japanese restaurant is admittedly a bit over the top, but that’s exactly why you came here.
 The menu received a big overhaul a few years ago (which was very needed), and if you’re considering another round of those Zen Garden Martinis, the answer is always yes.

 Whiskey Red’s seafood-leaning menu will be on no one’s list for the best food in town.
 However, its marina-facing patio is an excellent Westside spot to watch the sunset.
-And if watching rich people float around on their private boats doesn’t soothe your mind after another long week of realizing you have nothing left to watch on Netflix, then we simply don’t have much in common.
+Plus, you can watch rich people float around on their private boats to soothe your mind after another long week of realizing you have nothing left to watch on Netflix.

 Not all great views have to be from an up-top perspective.
 The Escondite is one of our favorite bars Downtown, though its street-level location won’t exactly scream “jaw-dropping scenery this way!” from the outside.
 But thanks to a big empty lot next door, The Escondite’s expanded patio has an unobstructed skyline view of downtown you’d never really expect.
 Solid bar food, strong drinks, and colorful Adirondack chairs - count us in.

-It’s kind of a toss up as to which view is better at Nobu - the big blue Pacific ocean, or the people-watching.
-To put it bluntly, if you don’t see a celebrity here, you aren’t looking hard enough.
+It’s kind of a toss-up as to which view is better at Nobu - the big blue Pacific ocean, or the people-watching.
+If you don’t see a celebrity here, you aren’t looking hard enough.
 We’d actually understand if the food here was mediocre, but the best part about Nobu is that it’s the opposite.
-All that excellent Japanese food comes at a price, but when Diane Keaton and her hats are sitting to your left, that’s the least of your cares.
+All that excellent Japanese food comes at a price, but when Diane Keaton and her hats are sitting to your left, that’s the least of your worries.